CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab06.md

 1. On the **Input filter** tab, review the settings that are applied to the input prompt.

     Content filters are based on restrictions for four categories of potentially harmful content:

     ![](../Images/ai6l15.png)

     - **Violence**: Language that describes, advocates, or glorifies violence.
     - **Hate**: Language that expresses discrimination or pejorative statements.
     - **Sexual**: Sexually explicit or abusive language.
-   - S**elf-harm**: Language that describes or encourages self-harm.
+    - **Self-harm**: Language that describes or encourages self-harm.

     Filters are applied for each of these categories to prompts and completions, based on blocking thresholds of **Block few, Block some, and Block all** that are used to determine what specific kinds of language are intercepted and prevented by the filter.

    Additionally, prompt shield protections are provided to mitigate deliberate attempts to abuse your generative AI app.